Jovan Tanasijević

-Jovan Tanasijević (Cyrillic: Јован Танасијевић; born 20 January 1978) is a former Montenegrin international footballer who played as a defender.
+Jovan Tanasijević (Cyrillic: Јован Танасијевић; born 20 January 1978) is a Montenegrin former professional footballer who played as a defender.
+He made 13 appearances for the Montenegro national team.

 Club career

 Tanasijević made his senior debut for his hometown side Priština, before transferring to Vojvodina in the 1998 winter transfer window.
 He spent five years with the club, amassing over 100 appearances in the First League of FR Yugoslavia.

 Between 2003 and 2009, Tanasijević played regularly for Russian club Dynamo Moscow, aside from a season-long loan to Rostov in 2006.
 He also briefly played for Salyut Belgorod in 2010.
 After a short spell with Inđija in 2011, Tanasijević decided to retire from the game.

 International career

 Tanasijević represented FR Yugoslavia in January 2001 at the Millennium Super Soccer Cup in India.
 He helped the team win the tournament, making three appearances in the process.

 In March 2007, Tanasijević made his full international debut for Montenegro in his country's first ever competitive match on 24 March 2007, a friendly against Hungary in Podgorica.
 He was capped 13 times for Montenegro.
 His final international was a June 2009 FIFA World Cup qualification match away against Cyprus.